-Requirement Action Status

-Multi-Year Accessibility Haldimand County's Multi-Year

-Plan Accessibility Plan and annual status

-reports have been provided to Council.
+Requirement Action Status Multi-Year Accessibility Plan Haldimand County's Multi-Year Accessibility Plan and annual status reports have been provided to Council.
+The 2023-2027 Multi-Year Plan, once approved, will supersede the previous Plan.
+Complete Training on Integrated Accessibility Standard Regulation and the Ontario Human Rights Code All employees, including new hires, members of Council, volunteer fire fighters, boards and committees have been trained on the IASR Standard and on the Ontario Human Rights Code, as it relates to persons with disabilities.
 Complete

-The 2023-2027 Multi-Year Plan, once

-approved, will supersede the previous

-Plan.

-Training on Integrated All employees, including new hires,

-Accessibility Standard members of Council, volunteer fire

-Regulation and the fighters, boards and committees have Complete

-Ontario Human Rights been trained on the IASR Standard and

-Code on the Ontario Human Rights Code, as it

-relates to persons with disabilities.